ucd-cws/calvin-network-data/export/nodejs/README.md

 ```

 ### Calvin HEC Runtime
-For your convenience and to reduce pain an suffering, we have created a
+For your convenience and to reduce pain and suffering, we have created a
-package will all required libraries to run the prm tool minus NodeJS.
+package with all required libraries to run the prm tool minus NodeJS.
 The package can be found [here](https://github.com/ucd-cws/calvin-network-data/releases) in the releases section.

+Currently this runtime is REQUIRED to run the --build command.
+You need to
+download and unzip the package.
+Then specify the path to the unzipped folder in --build using the --lib flag.

 ## Install Node Modules
 ```